grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

      podAnnotations:
        bucketSecretVersion: "0"

-   # This turns of the built in MinIO support
+   # This turns of the built-in MinIO support
    minio:
      enabled: false

    mimir:
      structuredConfig:
-       # Uncomment in case of Grafana Enterprise Metrics
+       # Uncomment when using Grafana Enterprise Metrics
        # admin_client:
        #   storage:
        #     s3: